-Due to these requirements, you may be travelling up to 65 miles from your institutional school base to meet the obligations.
-Candidates are individually responsible for arranging or providing transportation to all clinical experiences and placements required of your coursework and certification throughout your time in the program. y responsible for arranging or providing transportation to all clinical Your signature below indicates your understanding of the above requirements. dicates your understanding of the above requirements.
+Due to these requirements, you may be travelling up to 65 miles from your institutional school base to meet these obligations.
+Candidates are individually responsible for arranging or providing transportation to all clinical experiences and placements required of your coursework and certification throughout your time in the program.

+Your signature below indicates your understanding of the above requirements.

 Candidate's Signature:

+Date:

 Program (Please check one): Initial Teacher Licensure Undergraduate

 MEd Initial Teacher Licensure (Graduate)